 * When Bond’s pre-Double 0 assassinations are mentioned in Casino Royale, there is an assumption in the reader’s mind that they took place during the war.
 Forever And A Day makes them explicitly post-war.

-** Fleming had legitimately intended for Bond to die at the end of From Russia With Love, but changed his mind.
+** Fleming had legitimately intended for Bond to be dead at the end of From Russia With Love, but changed his mind.
+(Similar to Conan-Doyle reviving Sherlock Holmes after his “death,” due to reader outcry.)